Travel Info

 • Nepal Visa Information

-When arriving at Kathmandu's Tribhuvan International Airport, a Nepalese visa is obtained.
-At border entry points in Kakadvitta, Birgunj, Bhairahawa, Nepalgunj, Gaddachowki on the Nepal-Indian border, and Kodari on the Nepal-China border, you can also obtain a visa.
+A Nepalese visa is obtained when arriving at Kathmandu's Tribhuvan International Airport.
+You can also get a visa at border entry points in Kakadvitta, Birgunj, Bhairahawa, Nepalgunj, Gaddachowki on the Nepal-Indian border, and Kodari on the Nepal-China border.
 Additionally, you can obtain a visa at the embassy or diplomatic mission representing Nepal in your area.
-The Department of Immigration, Kalikasthan, ...
+The Department of Immigration, Kalikasthan, Kathmandu, ...

 Read more